scaleway/api.scaleway.com/contents/security.md

 List all rules for a security group

 The response is an object that has a key called `rules`.
-This key contain an array of rules for a security group each of which contain the standard `rule` attributes.
+This key contains an array of rules for a security group each of which contain the standard `rule` attributes.

 + Response 200 (application/json)